zuozhenggh/learning-library/developer-library/microservices-oracleteq-kafka/teardown/teardown.md

 ## **Task** 3: Delete the Compartment

-In the Oracle Cloud Console navigate to the Compartments screen in the Identity section.
+In the Oracle Cloud Infraestructure Console navigate to the Compartments screen in the Identity section.
 Select the compartment that was created for the workshop and delete it.
-Note, even when the script in step 1 has completed, it can take some time for Oracle Cloud Infrastructure to fully remove all the resources.
+Important, even when the script in step 1 has completed, it can take some time for Oracle Cloud Infrastructure to fully remove all the resources.
 It will not be possible to delete the compartment until this has completed.

 ## Acknowledgements